ruby-openid/masq/README.md

 ### Introduction

+This fork adds ORACLE database support to the existing dennisreimann/masq gem.

 The main functionality is in the server controller, which is the endpoint for incoming OpenID requests.
 The server controller is supposed to only interact with relying parties a.k.a. consumer websites.
 It includes the OpenidServerSystem module, which provides some